SGDInstitute/apollo/content/collections/pages/mblgtacc/covid-19.md

             text: support@sgdinstitute.org
           -
             type: text
             text: ' so that we may begin the contact tracing process.
-Contact information for all attendees will be kept on file so that we may notify you in the event of an exposure.It is highly recommended that attendees receive a COVID-19 test before and five days after attending the conference to help keep yourselves and others safe.
-You can find tests locally in Madison, WI through the '
+Contact information for all attendees will be kept on file so that we may notify you in the event of an exposure.'
       -
+        type: paragraph
+        content:
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'It is highly recommended that attendees receive a COVID-19 test before and five days after attending the conference'
+          -
+            type: text
+            text: ' to help keep yourselves and others safe.
+You can find tests locally in Madison, WI through the ' -
             type: text
             marks: